MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/setup_nat_network.md

 Congratulations!
 You now have a virtual NAT network!
 To add a virtual machine, to the NAT network follow [these instructions](setup_nat_network.md#connect-a-virtual-machine).

 ## Connect a virtual machine

+To connect a virtual machine to your new NAT network, connect the internal switch you created in the first step of the [NAT Network Setup](setup_nat_network.md#create-a-nat-virtual-network) section to your virtual machine.

 ## Test the NAT network